nipunattri1/NoAbs/README.md

 - CPU architecture
 - Assembly language and assembler
 - Virtual machine translator
-- High-level programming language (compiler and OS, optional)
+- High-level programming language (for compiler and OS etc)

 Each component is tested and validated with simulation tools and test scripts.
 (From Nand2Tetris program)